edoswaldgo/edoswaldgo.github.io/_posts/2015-05-10-powering-git-bash-with-conemu.md

 ---
-title: "Superpowered Git Bash (MSysGit)"
+title: "Powering Git Bash for Windows with ConEmu"
+last_modified_at: "2018-07-10T14:00:00+08:00"
+excerpt: "Guide on how to add power-ups, like tabs, to Git Bash on Windows through the use of ConEmu."
 categories:
-- Software Development
+- software
 tags:
+- windows
-- Git
+- git
-- Command-Line
+- cli
 ---
+{% comment %}
+**Updated {{ page.last_modified_at | date: "%Y-%m-%d" }}:** I found a better alternative for Windows last 2016.
+Click [here](/software%20development/cmder-convenient-alternative/) to learn more.
+{: .notice--info}
+{% endcomment %}

 ### Overview
 [Git Bash by MSysGit][msysgit] is a terminal emulator for running Git from the command-line.
 It provides a Linux/Unix like environment for Windows when using the ```git``` command.